c0y0t3d3n/iptv/README.md

 server config (can set in config or environment):

 SERVER_IP, SERVER_PORT to set listening IP and port.
-Defaults to localhost:5004
+Defaults to localhost:5004\
 DIRECT=1 will bypass ffmpeg remuxing and redirect clients to the remote stream URL after following any redirects.

 Info page with stream links is at http://localhost:5004/ (or the SERVER_IP:SERVER_PORT you have it running on)

-Will check all accounts and choose the account with the most open slots per stream request.

 When Plex requests a channel scan (or you visit the info page) the config will be reloaded and the channel lineup regenerated.
+When a stream request is made, it will check connection limits on each account and choose the account with the most open slots.